 Please note the program dates carefully.
 It will not be possible to alter your program dates to accommodate events, internships or job start dates.
 Take this into consideration when considering your application.

 This course introduces human resources management as a way to achieve high levels of organizational performance and focuses on employment practices in the United States and Australia.

 Using a comparative U.S.-Australian perspective, we will evaluate the strategic importance, ethical issues, and organizational impact related to the following areas: talent acquisition and talent management; organizational development; the legal environment of business; training and development; diversity; and compensation.
 Topics are presented and discussed within their larger organizational context, with particular attention paid to the legal environment and the rights of both employers and employees.

 Additionally, this program has a unique interactive component with students from Queensland University of Technology (QUT).
 The class is set up in a virtual classroom setting - you will take classes with students from QUT during the semester, complete assignments with them and ultimately give a final presentation together in Brisbane.
-This interactive component begins with the student cohort from QUT visiting Minnesota in early February.
-During that time, Carlson students are expected to join the QUT cohort at site visits, class sessions and an optional trip to Duluth.

 Spring semester* class sessions - Tuesdays 5:45-9:05 PM